 You'll need: cardboard toilet paper roll, peanut butter and bird seed

 Spread a thick layer of peanut butter over the cardboard tube and roll it around in the bird seed, trying to get as many seeds stuck on as possible.
-Go out into the garden and thread the tube onto a tree branch and wait for a bird to come and grab a snack!
+Go out into the garden or wherever you've got outdoor space and thread the tube onto a tree branch and wait for a bird to come and grab a snack.

 41. Make A Glitter Jar